-Garden hoses, swimming pools and sprinklers, just to name a few, can really give your plumbing system a workout during the summer.
+Garden hoses, swimming pools, and sprinklers, just to name a few, can really give your plumbing system a workout during the summer.
 Here are a few tips that can help prevent common plumbing issues we encounter during the summer and also save you some green.

+- Sprinkler Systems and Hoses.
 Early in the season, embedded sprinkler heads should be cleaned and inspected for leaks, clogs or broken sprinkler heads.
 When mowing the lawn, make sure the sprinkler heads are lowered to prevent damage.
 Checking the outside faucet and hose for any leaks can prevent damage to your property while also saving you money.

-Summer time means vacation time for many of us.
+- Water Heaters.
+Summertime means vacation time for many of us.
 We get a chance to visit friends and relatives, see new places and experience different cultures.
 If you will be away from your home for several days, turning down your water heater temperature could save you a significant amount in energy costs.
 Also lowering the temperature during the hottest of the summer days can have an impact on your energy bills.

+- Clogged Toilets.
 Having kids out of school for the summer can significantly increase the use of your toilets.
 Taking preventative measures such as teaching your kids what not to flush down the toilet or how to use a modest amount of tissue paper could save you the hassle of a clogged toilet.
 Most common toilet clogs can be easily cleared with a plunger but if that fails, call in a professional before the problem gets worse!